Margaret Moncrieff

-Margaret Moncrieff (6 February 1921 – 12 November 2008) was a Scottish cellist and author writing under the pseudonym Helen McClelland and writing novels in the Chalet School series.
+Helen Margaret Moncrieff (6 February 1921 – 12 November 2008) was a Scottish cellist and, as Helen McClelland, the writer of a biography of Elinor Brent-Dyer and of novels in the Chalet School series.

 Early life

-In 1921, Moncrieff was born as Helen Margaret Moncrieff in Edinburgh, Scotland.
-Moncrieff's father was Alexander Moncrieff, Lord Moncrieff, and her mother was Helen Moncrieff (née McClelland Adams, formerly Spens).
+Helen Margaret Moncrieff was born in 1921 in Edinburgh, Scotland, daughter of Alexander Moncrieff, Lord Moncrieff, and Helen, née McClelland Adams, formerly Spens.

 In London, Moncrieff studied the cello at the Royal College of Music with Ivor James, and then in Paris, with Pierre Fournier.
-She went on to a distinguished career as a soloist, chamber musician, and teacher.
+She went on to a career as a soloist, chamber musician, and teacher.

 Career

 Moncrieff was a professor of cello at the Royal College of Music.

-When Moncrieff was in her 60s, she became a writer.
-In 2003, Moncrieff wrote her memoir.
+In 1981, she published Behind the Chalet School: A Biography of Elinor M. Brent-Dyer.
+This was republished in 1996 by Bettany Press.
+She wrote two "fill-in" novels about the Chalet School and its characters.
+She wrote in Behind the Chalet School that her novel Visitors for the Chalet School (1995) "became the subject of six radio interviews within the space of barely ten days, as well as being given an excellent review in the Independent on Sunday".

+In 2003, Moncrieff published an autobiographical account, Worlds Apart.

 Personal life

 In 1957, Moncrieff married Alexander Kelly (1929–1996) a pianist, composer, and later head of keyboard studies at the Royal Academy of Music.
 They had two children: cellist Alison Moncrieff Kelly, and Catriona Kelly, Professor of Russian at New College, Oxford.